AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

    >[!NOTE]
    >
-   >You require delete permissions on dam/asset to be able to delete an asset.
+   >To delete assets, a user requires delete permissions on `dam/asset`.
 If you only have modify permissions, you can only edit the asset metadata and add annotations to the asset.
 However, you cannot delete the asset or its metadata.

    >[!NOTE]
    >
    >To resolve or remove the incoming references from other pages, update the relevant references before deleting an asset.
-   >
-   >
-   >Also, disable the force delete button using an overlay, to disallow users from deleting referenced assets and leaving broken links.
+Also, disable the force delete button using an overlay, to disallow users from deleting referenced assets and leaving broken links.

 ## Download assets {#downloading-assets}